 On this page

-Prolonged use of Glyburide can lead to the depletion of one essential nutrient.
+Prolonged use of Glyburide can impact 1 essential nutrient.

 CoQ10